Scaling limit of the invasion percolation cluster on a regular tree: Scaling simple sin-trees and their segments

-\begin{proof} The Lemma follows directly from the definition of Lukaciewicz paths. $U$ reaches a new infimum (and $\underline{U}$ decreases) exactly when the process completes the exploration of a tree in the sequence.
-The increments of $V$ differ from the increments of $U$ only at vertices of the backbone of $T$, where the degree in $T$ is one more than the degree in $\theta_n$. \end{proof}
+where $\underline{U}$ is the infimum process of $U$ and by convention $\underline{U}_{-1}=1$. \end{lemma} \begin{pf} The lemma follows directly from the definition of Lukaciewicz paths. $U$ reaches a new infimum (and $\underline{U}$ decreases) exactly when the process completes the exploration of a tree in the sequence.
+The increments of $V$ differ from the increments of $U$ only at vertices of the backbone of $T$, where the degree in $T$ is one more than the degree in $\theta_n$. \end{pf}

-We first establish the proposition in the special case introduced earlier, where $\cZ_k$ is a sequence of i.i.d.\ $\Bin(\sigma,w_k)$ random variables.
-In this case, the sub-trees attached to the backbone of $\cT^k$ are a sequence of i.i.d.\ Galton-Watson trees with branching law having expectation $\sigma w_k$ (which tends to 1 as $k\to\infty$), and variance $\sigma w_k (1-w_k)$ (which tends to $\gamma$ as $k\to\infty$).
+We first establish the proposition in the special case introduced earlier, where $\cZ_k$ is a sequence of i.i.d. $\Bin(\sigma,w_k)$ random variables.
+In this case, the subtrees attached to the backbone of $\cT^k$ are a sequence of i.i.d.
+Galton--Watson trees with branching law having expectation $\sigma w_k$ (which tends to 1 as $k\to\infty$) and variance $\sigma w_k (1-w_k)$ (which tends to $\gamma$ as $k\to\infty$).

-The Lukaciewicz path $\cU^{k}$ of this sequence of Galton-Watson trees is a random walk with drift $\sigma w_k-1$ and stepwise variance $\sigma w_k (1-w_k)$.
-From a well known extension of Donsker's invariance principle (see for instance \cite[Theorem~II.3.5]{Jacod1985}) it follows that
+The Lukaciewicz path $\cU^{k}$ of this sequence of Galton--Watson trees is a random walk with drift $\sigma w_k-1$ and stepwise variance $\sigma w_k (1-w_k)$.
+From a well-known extension of Donsker's invariance principle (see, e.g., \cite{Jacod1985}, Theorem II.3.5), it follows that